createmomo/CRF-Layer-on-the-Top-of-BiLSTM/README.md

+# Wechat Public Account
+Please note that: The **Wechat Public Account** will be released this week!
+If you found this article is useful and would like to found more information about this series, please be free to subscribe the public account by your Wechat! **(2020-04-03)**

 # CRF-Layer-on-the-Top-of-BiLSTM (BiLSTM-CRF)
 The article series include:
 - **Introduction** - the general idea of the CRF layer on the top of BiLSTM for named entity recognition tasks